 Frederick’s father, Leonard, was a farm labourer from Chisbridge Cross near Marlow and his mother Alice (nee Shepherd) was from Rockwell End.
 After their marriage they lived at Wood End, Medmenham.
 Frederick was born in Horton in mid-1894.
 By 1901 the family was living at Victoria Cottages, Horsemoor Green, Langley.

 Frederick became a gardener and in the 1911 census, he was working at Ditton Park, giving his address as The Gardens there, presumably living in workers’ accommodation.
-His parents were also living at Ditton Park, at London Lodge, with Frederick’s three sisters: Ellen, born in 1899 in Stoke, Slough; Beatrice Annie, born in Langley c1903; and Hilda Alice, born in Stoke, Bucks, c1910.
+His parents were also living at Ditton Park, at London Lodge, with Frederick’s three sisters: Elen, born in 1899 in Stoke, Slough; Beatrice Annie, born in Langley c1903; and Hilda Alice, born in Stoke, Bucks, c1910.
 Another daughter, Emily Kath, was born in early 1912, with her birth registered in Eton, the local register office.

 The Grenadier Guards